 All qualifying veterans who wish to adopt a dog or cat will receive the following:

-In addition to the above, disabled veterans will also receive yearly wellness exams at participating veterinarians for the life of the animal.
-These services include vaccinations, wormer, blood work, and exam fee at the following Veterinary Hospitals for the life of the animal:
+In addition to the above, disabled veterans will also receive yearly wellness exams which include vaccinations, wormer, and exam fee at the following Veterinary Hospitals for the life of the animal: